yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

 These two architectures have different strengths in modeling relevance and final model serving.
 For example, a representation-based model architecture makes it possible to pre-compute and cache document representations offline, greatly reducing the online computational load per query.
 However, the pre-computation of query-independent document representations often miss term-level matching features that are critical to construct high-quality retrieval results.
 On the other hand, interaction-based architectures are often good at capturing the fine-grained matching feature between the query and the document.

-Since interaction-based models can model interactions between word pairs in queries and document, they are effective for re-ranking, but are cost-prohibitive for first-stage retrieval as the expensive document-query interactions must be computed online for all ranked documents.
+Since interaction-based models can model interactions between word pairs in queries and document, they are effective for **re-ranking**, but are cost-prohibitive for first-stage retrieval as the expensive document-query interactions must be computed online for all ranked documents.

 Representation-based models enable low-latency, full-collection retrieval with a dense index.
 By representing queries and documents with dense vectors, retrieval is reduced to nearest neighbor search, or a maximum inner product search (MIPS) {cite}`shrivastava2014asymmetric` problem if similarity is represented by an inner product.